oVirt/ovirt-site/source/develop/release-management/features/node/ipv6-support.html.md

 *   IscsiTarget
 *   Display

-Records that contains "href" as string, should be tested if works with IPv6:
+Records that contain "href" as string, should be tested if they work with IPv6 addresses.
+We should make sure that IPv6 addresses are properly quoted and hrefs do not break:

 *   Link
 *   BaseResource